St. Petersburg International Economic Forum: History

 The first St. Petersburg International Economic Forum was held on June 18–20, 1997 under the auspices of the Council of the Federation, the Interparliamentary Assembly of Member Nations of the CIS and with the support of the Russian government.
 The Forum welcomed more than 1,500 attendees from 50 countries.
 The Russian and Belarusian governments signed credit agreements worth RUB 500 billion.

 The St. Petersburg Economic Forum International Foundation was formed in 1998 in St. Petersburg, with Herman Gref, then the Vice-Governor of St. Petersburg, and chairman of its Municipal Property Management Committee, appointed in charge of its activities.
 An investment contribution was also provided by Leningrad Region.
-The grounds for the allocation were outlined in a decree from the Governor of Leningrad Region:
+The grounds for the allocation were outlined in a decree from the Governor of Leningrad Oblast:

 In 1999, Russian President Boris Yeltsin signed a decree giving the go-ahead to the economic forum in St. Petersburg, and recommended that the St. Petersburg Economic Forum International Foundation be allocated the required funding and be offered support in organizing the event.
 Furthermore, it was also recommended that the Russian government provide possible financing and organizational support to the Council of the Federation and the Interparliamentary Assembly of Member Nations of the CIS.

 Information regarding the long-term role of the St. Petersburg Economic Forum International Foundation in the organization and running of the forum in St. Petersburg has not been made publicly available.
 Until 2004, the SPIEF Organizing Committee consisted of the Council of the Federation and the Interparliamentary Assembly of Member Nations of the CIS.
 In 2004 the Chairman of the Council of the Federation Sergei Mironov and the Minister of Economic Development and Trade of Russia Herman Gref joined the Organizing Committee, the former as chairman and the latter as Co-chairman.

 In 2005, President of Russia Vladimir Putin took part in the Forum for the first time.
 Through his participation, the forum attained the informal status of a "presidential" event.

 In 2006 the President of Russia announced his support for the proposal of the Russian government to hold an annual economic forum in St. Petersburg.
 Responsibility for the organization of the forum was given to the Russian Ministry of Economic Development, which built on the experiences of the Council of the Federation and the Interparliamentary Assembly of Member Nations of the CIS.
 Under the auspices of the ministry, the current format of SPIEF is more of a successor to its previous incarnation than its continuation.

 Based on the decision of the Russian President, significant changes were made to the Organizing Committee, with the then Minister of Economic Development and Trade of the Russian Federation Herman Gref appointed its chairman.
 Sergei Mironov was made Co-chairman of the Organizing Committee, which he held until his departure from the Council of the Federation in mid-2011.